Hyaline cartilage is the vital substance lining the bones in your joints.

-Take this letter received this morning from a reader.
-Think she might soon be suffering from low back pain?
+Take this letter received this morning from a reader, for example.
+Do you think she might soon be suffering from low back pain?

-I sprained my ankle nearly twelve months ago, and it's still swollen and the ankle is burning and tingling.
+I sprained my ankle nearly twelve months ago, and it is still swollen and my lower leg is burning and tingling.

 I had a scan four months ago.
 No broken bones were found.

 The bridge of my foot is very painful whilst walking, and really it's not improving.